Guided Transmission Media in Computer Networks

 Guided Transmission Media

 Guided transmission media—also called wired transmission media—use a physical path such as cables (twisted pair, coaxial, or fiber optic) to transmit data signals.
 The signal moves through this exclusive route, thus it can sharply lessen noise from outside sources and also decrease the probability of signal weakening.
-Also, they are the perfect choice in scenarios where there is a need for fast, safe, and reliable communication at high bandwiths.
+They are the perfect choice in scenarios where there is a need for fast, safe, and reliable communication at high bandwidths.

 Advantages: